Bowlee

 Bowlee is a village in Greater Manchester, England.
 Bowlee is situated along the Heywood Old Road (A6045) on the outskirts of Middleton between Rhodes and Heywood.
 Historically it forms part of Lancashire.

+Geography

+Bowlee is located north of Rhodes, south of Heywood and Birch and west of Middleton.

+Like much of the British Isles, the area experiences a temperate maritime climate.